SAP-archive/teched2021-DAT163/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Hands-on - Part 2

 In this exercise, we will create...